- Specifications

 - Interactions: Provision of buttons or forms for further processing.

-Example: Output Handling in Bank Data Agent
+Example: Output handling in Bank Data Agent

-The bank connection with the last digits ...{{last4digits newIBAN}} is already stored in our system and will be used by us
+The bank account ending in ...{{last4digits newIBAN}} is already stored in our system and will be used by us

-{{#if payoutOnly}}for future credits{{else}}for monthly installments, invoices, and any credits{{/if}}.
+{{#if payoutOnly}}for future credits{{else}}for monthly installments, invoices as well as possible credits{{/if}}.

 - Action: Use text template